2018 TRAVEL GRANT AWARDS WINNERS' ANNOUNCEMENT

 Students' presentations will be included in the meeting summary and posted on the CIRMS web site.

-Topic Report Criteria
+Topic and Essay Submission Criteria

-- Submit a type written essay of 600 to 1000 words on the research project to be presented at the CIRMS meeting on March 27th, 2017.
+- Submit a type written essay of 600 to 1000 words on the research project to be presented at the CIRMS 2019 meeting on April 8th, 2019.

 - Essays must not exceed 1000 words and may include figures and tables (limit of four).
 Each essay should follow the following structure: Purpose, Methods, Results, and Conclusion.
 Essays should include a description of how the student's research fits with the current conference theme.
 Please see an example of the essay here.

 - Indicate how this project is related to the CIRMS mission and to its main areas of scientific and technical interest and to your career goals.
-Include the information on any collaborators and their affiliations.
+Include the information on any co-authors or collaborators and their affiliations.

 - Have a faculty advisor sign and verify your efforts in this research area and your academic standing.

-The CIRMS Executive Committee and CIRMS Caswell Award winners will review the applications and the winners will be announced by February 10, 2017.
+The CIRMS Executive Committee and CIRMS Caswell Award winners will review the applications and the winners will be announced by Wednesday, February 21st, 2019.

-For the complete list of the 2016 winners, please check our Award Page.
+For the complete list of the 2018 winners, please check our Award Page.